hypercore-protocol/hyperdrive-daemon/README.md

 Stop the daemon.

 ## FUSE
-With FUSE, the Hyperdrive daemon lets your mount Hyperdrives as directories on both OSX and Linux.
+Using FUSE, the Hyperdrive daemon lets your mount Hyperdrives as normal filesystem directories on both OSX and Linux.
 To use FUSE, you need to run the `setup` command before you start the daemon the first time:

 ### Setup
 The setup command installs native, prebuilt FUSE bindings.
 We currently only provide bindings for OSX and Linux.
 The setup step is the only part of installation that requires `sudo` access: